Tritheia is comprehensive vision therapy software written by Levi Zurcher OD FCOVD. It runs on Windows, Mac, and Linux.

-No. This software was designed to help enhance and modernize traditional VT practice rather than replace it.
+No. This software was designed to help enhance and modernize a vision therapy practice rather than replace it.

-Our visual systems were designed to guide the movement of our whole body in open space.
-While there are some activities that are well-suited to the computer, sitting and staring at a flat screen 70 cm in front of you is not a substitute for many VT activities.
+Our visual systems were designed to guide the movement of our whole body in real space.
+While there are some activities that are well-suited to the computer, we shouldn’t rely on it exclusively.

 Theia was the ancient Greek goddess of vision.
 The triple spiral logo is a triskelion, an ancient symbol that was used in Greece, but dates back to the neolithic era.
 It fits well with the visual process, which has three main purposes: perception of form, perception of space, and balance/body posture.
 It also fits well with vision as a dynamic and developed/learned ability, which why we can improve it with vision therapy!